Tutoriel & patron | Sac banane en cuir - 2 tailles

 • 2 rotating carabiners - Nickel-plated - Width: 2.5 cm

-• OR a CLIP buckle (instead of carabiners and rings)
+• OR a CLIP loop (instead of carabiners and rings)

 • Tear-proof tape